Skip to content

 I KNOW ABOUT THE HORSES

-Spoken language is intimately tied to the slice of time within which it was uttered and words thrown at us at that moment can pierce a fragile heart.
-But over time our assiduous brain can purposely shatter these harmful connections, separate the language from its interpretation, and create a new dawn of more positive narrative.
+Spoken language is intimately tied to the slice of time within which it was uttered, and words thrown at us at that moment can pierce a fragile heart.
+But over time, our assiduous brain can purposely shatter these harmful connections, separate the language from its interpretation, and create a new dawn of a more positive narrative.
 We see a set of personal memories, laid bare and with a new visual language attached to them.
-We are taken on a journey of reinterpretation that is aligned to Judith Butler’s assessment that “Words might, through time, become disjointed from their power to injure and be recontextualized in more affirmative modes.”
-The artist encourages us to reassess injurious language from our own past and reframe it in a reimagined, more positive landscape.
+We are taken on a journey of reinterpretation that is aligned with Judith Butler’s assessment that “Words might, through time, become disjointed from their power to injure and be recontextualised in more affirmative modes.”

 Join Waitlist We will inform you when the product arrives in stock.
 Please leave your valid email address below.